 2D Vs. 3D

-2D animation is animation that exists in a two-dimensional format.
+2D animation exists in a two-dimensional format.
+Simple, right?
 This is where it appears to have length and breadth, but no depth.
 It can be either hand drawn or computer-generated.

-3D animation exists in a three-dimensional universe, meaning it contains the depth that 2D animation misses out.
+3D animation exists in a three-dimensional universe, meaning it contains the depth that 2D animation misses.
 Unlike 2D animation, it can only be made using computer-generated imagery.

-As a result, 3D animation is often more expensive to produce that 2D animation.
+As a result, 3D animation is often more expensive to produce.

 2D Animation | 3D Animation |